Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Feeding problems - Feeding problems and failure to grow and put on weight

 The symptoms can vary quite a bit between children and even the same child may sometimes wax and wane with regard to any single symptom.
 He may have severe heart failure as a baby – a term that is guaranteed to scare any parent but which simply means that his heart is not pumping blood around his body as well as it should; however, his heart function may improve after a while.

 When should you be concerned about your baby’s health and what should you do?

 At first it can be really hard to trust your instincts.
 If you are a first-time parent and you don’t have other healthy children against which you can compare your child who has Barth syndrome, it can be difficult to distinguish between what it a real cause of concern and what is normal.

 Be cautious and know your baselines

 It is prudent to be cautious, especially in the beginning.
-Try to get a feel for what is “normal” with your son.
-When he’s well, what is his breathing rate per minute?
-Do you know what his pulse is normally?
-What is his normal routine?
+Try to get a feel for what is “normal” with your child.
+When they're well, what is their breathing rate per minute?
+Do you know what their pulse is normally?
+What is their normal routine?

-If you see a sudden change in your child’s habits, for example if he is not feeding as well as he used to, urinating less, running a fever, more lethargic than normal, breathing faster etc, please contact the Trust to discuss.
-Another excellent resource is the specialist Barth Syndrome Nurse, Debbie Riddiford Debbie.Riddiford@uhbristol.nhs.uk who will be happy to chat to you about your concerns and will tell you if she feels you should take it further.
+If you see a sudden change in your child’s habits, for example if they are not feeding as well as they used to, urinating less, running a fever, more lethargic than normal, breathing faster etc, please contact Barth Syndrome UK to discuss.
+Another excellent resource is the specialist Barth Syndrome Nurse, Hayley Smith who will be happy to chat to you about your concerns and will tell you if she feels you should take it further.